 - 1. Press disp for 1 second from any mode to access the LAMP screen and turn on the lights. - 2.
-Press the disp key to cycle through the possible illumination settings: LAMP 3, LAMP 2, LAMP 1, OFF, LAMP 1, LAMP 2, LAMP 3 and so on.
+Press the disp key to cycle through the illumination settings:

 Note: LAMP 3 is the brightest setting.

 - 3. The display automatically returns to the previous mode if you do not press a key for 7 seconds: - if you press another mode key within 7 seconds you will select the mode assigned to that key (for example: auto selects Auto mode, standby selects Standby mode)